People acquire the infection by swallowing the roundworm eggs, usually in food.

 People are treated with antiparasitic drugs such as albendazole.

-Ascariasis is the most common roundworm infection in people, occurring in about 807 million to 1.2 billion people worldwide, and ascariasis contributes to malnutrition in areas with poor sanitation.
-About 60,000 people die each year from ascariasis.
-Of those, about 2,000 people (mostly children) die because the worms block their intestine or bile ducts (tubes that connect the liver and gallbladder to the small intestine).
+Ascariasis is the most common roundworm infection in people, occurring in about 500 million people worldwide, and ascariasis contributes to malnutrition in areas with poor sanitation.
+About 2,000 to10,000 people die each year from ascariasis.
+Most deaths occur in children as a result of worms blocking the intestine or bile ducts (tubes that connect the liver and gallbladder to the small intestine).